To support a modern business environment, we must transform our current business practices

 With support from implementation partners, UC Davis will appoint internal resources to lead the project.
 After implementation, UC Davis will independently support the system without the ongoing use of external resources.

-The governance team will seek to maintain the balance between timeline, budget and scope as envisioned in the initial plan.
+The governance team will seek to maintain the balance between timeline, budget and scope.